psht-seminar/psht-seminar.github.io/index.md

 ### Upcoming

-- April 11th, 2023: Steve Oudot and Daniel Perez
-- May 9th, 2023: Ryan Grady and Michael Usher
+- May 9th, 2023: Michael Usher and Ryan Grady
 - June 13th, 2023: Nina Otter and TBA